google/mozc/docs/build_mozc_for_linux.md

 GCC or Clang is needed to build Mozc.

-While Linux continuous builds currently use GCC, Mozc's C++ code is designed to be compatible with Clang (for macOS, Windows, Android, and Google internal use) and Visual C++ 2022 (for Windows GYP build, which is going to be deprecated) as well.
+While Linux continuous builds currently use GCC, Mozc's C++ code is designed to be compatible with Clang (for macOS, Windows, Android, and Google internal use).

 💡 See [`.github/workflows/linux.yaml`](../.github/workflows/linux.yaml) on which
 version of GCC is tested against.